polytypic/Recalled/Docs/Tutorial.md

 # Defining Computations that can be Recalled

-**Note: this document is just slightly out of date due to some interface tweaks in the latest experimental releases, but if you look at the reference documents, you should have no problems to work out the minimal differences.
-I will be revising and extending this document in the next few days.**

 Recalled is a library, an [EDSL](http://en.wikipedia.org/wiki/Domain-specific_language) of a sort, that can be used to define *persistent*, *incremental*, *parallel* computations such